stashed/docs/docs/guides/latest/troubleshooting/how-to-troubleshooot/index.md

 Now, check the `Status` section of `BackupConfiguration`.
 Make sure all the `conditions` are `True`.
 If there is any issue during backup setup, you should see the error in the respective condition.

-Also, check the event to see if there is any indication of error.
+Also, check the event to see if there is any indication of an error.

 #### Check Stash operator log

-If you don't notice any error on the previous step, you should check the Stash operator log.
+If you don't notice any error in the previous step, you should check the Stash operator log.

-Run the following command to view Stash operator log:
+Run the following command to view the Stash operator log:

 ```bash
 # Identify the Stash operator pod